-The people behind the 10 Cases have opened a second restaurant and it's only just across the road from the first.
-Expect a focus on seafood, with daily catches on the board every day.
-And a big focus on wine, of course.
+The people behind the 10 Cases wine bar opened this, their second restaurant, just across the road from the first.
+The focus is on seafood, with daily catches on the board every day and the wine list is excellent.

 Petersham Nurseries has opened in Covent Garden with two restaurants.
-La Goccia focuses on Italian aperitivo while the main restaurant is The Petersham, with the same approach to slow food cooking as the oiriginal.
+La Goccia focuses on Italian aperitivo while the main restaurant is The Petersham, with the same approach to slow food cooking as the original in Richmond.

-The people behind Pac Man dumplings are coming to London.
-Expect a modern take on Chinese dim sum with a few NYC influences too.
+The people behind New York's infamous Pac Man dumplings have made it to London.
+The menu here is a modern take on Chinese dim sum with a few NYC influences too.

-One of London's oldest restaurant, there has been a Rules serving food in and around this part of Covent Garden since 1798.
+One of London's oldest restaurants, there has been a Rules serving food in and around this part of Covent Garden since 1798.
 Here is where you come if you're after history and classic British dishes, served well.
 The upstairs cocktail bar is legendary.

 This is Neil Rankin's temper restaurant in Covent Garden where cooking over fire is a big thing and you can get some of the best tacos, flatbreads, steak and meats in town.

 Just near Covent Garden, this bistro offers a "small but ever changing wine list" and a menu that changes every day to match the list.

 This is the sibling restaurant to the hugely popular The Palomar.
 It features food from the Barbary Coast of North Africa to Jerusalem and it's a solely counter dining restaurant, with the exception of the terrace.

-One of London's oldest restaurants, the Ivy has recently undergone a big revamp and has re-built almost the entire restaurant.
-Chief among the changes is a new central bar area with plenty of counter dining spaces added.
-There are new paintings too - but expect some old favourites to appear too.
+One of London's great, classic restaurants, the Ivy had a major revamp not too long ago.
+The changes brought in a new central bar area with plenty of counter dining spaces.
 The menu has a mix of classic Ivy dishes like the Shepherd's Pie and more contemporary fare.